-Eating or feeding: Taking and giving responsibility at the dinner table
+Eating or Feeding: Taking and Giving Responsibility at the Dinner Table

 Now ask yourself, why do you dislike it so much?
 Is it the flavor?
 The texture?
 The smell?
 Or is the reason more emotional?

 For me, it is eggplant.
 I haven’t enjoyed eggplant since I was a little girl and wasn’t allowed to leave the dinner table until I finished my plate.
-It isn’t the taste, texture or smell that I dislike, but the emotional attachment of being made to eat this certain food that I didn’t want.
+It isn’t the taste, texture, or smell that I dislike, but the emotional reaction to being made to eat this certain food that I didn’t want.

 Even as an advocate for nutrient-rich foods, I don’t look forward to meals served with eggplant.